 Transport in Nepal

-Airplanes and long distance buses are available to all major destinations in Nepal.
-Buses are relatively cheaper and let you enjoy the splendid scenery and change in landscape as you get from point A to B. Flying in Nepal is not for the faint hearted, but it is pretty cool and nerve racking at the same time to be landing down on world’s most dangerous airports.
+Aeroplanes and long-distance buses are available to all major destinations in Nepal.
+Buses are relatively cheaper and let you enjoy the splendid scenery and change in landscape as you get from point A to B. Flying in Nepal is not for the faint-hearted, but it is pretty cool and nerve-racking at the same time to be landing down on the world’s most dangerous airports.

 What to bring?

 What you will pack depends on whether you will be going for a trek in high altitudes and whether you want to rent the equipment in Nepal or not.
 Kathmandu gets cold in the mornings and evenings, so do pack warm clothes, hats, gloves and warm socks.
 During the day, it will be warm if it is sunny and if you are walking you will quickly warm up.
 Packing checklist for Kathmandu